symfony/symfony-docs/bundles/best_practices.rst

 * Application-specific bundles: only used to build your application;
 * Reusable bundles: meant to be shared across many projects.

-This article is all about how to structure your **reusable bundles** so that they're easy to configure and extend.
+This article is all about how to structure your **reusable bundles** to be configurable and extendable.
 Many of these recommendations do not apply to application bundles because you'll want to keep those as simple as possible.
 For application bundles, just follow the practices shown throughout the guides.